JoleneKearse/runic-code/README.md

   showLineNumbers wrapLines
 >
 ```
 ### 3

+I added links to an appropriate *MDN* doc, if the user answered incorrectly.
+These only show up on the `ResultsPage` if they picked the wrong multiple choice answer.

+### 4

+I set up my own server to make *API* calls from.

+### 5
 And, lastly, I ran pell-mell with the Viking theme.
 I even tried to craft all my commit messages in Viking-inspired language!
 I named all the functions and buttons accordingly. *We all get our fun in in different ways!* 🤷‍♀️

 ## Challenges Solved